Hello, my name is Jules and my family and I live on a small farm nestled amidst the mountains of interior British Columbia, Canada.

 In 2016, I took it a step further and Wool Maiden Handcrafted Fibre and Yarn arose out of my own daily need to create, while also providing a little extra for my family.
 I enjoy all aspects of raising sheep…from walking them to their grazing spots, to lambing season in the spring, to even mucking out the barn to provide our gardens with rich, beautiful soil…it is a pleasure to be involved in this cycle of life.
 Perhaps one of the most satisfying benefits of raising sheep is shearing season.
 Once the thick, healthy fleeces are off the sheep, the real work begins of scouring, combing, spinning and dyeing.
 I love every step of the way and feel so very lucky to be able to help birth the lambs that will eventually find their wool in our sweaters and hats.

-Today, I have two different lines of yarn available in my shop.
-I offer our own homegrown, lovingly raised Farm Fresh Fibre from our flock of Merinos, Shetlands, Romneys, Gotland and a few crosses.
-Only the best fleeces are selected to create a beautifully diverse collection of yarn in a variety of natural colours (creamy white, chocolate, black, and many shades of silver) and a gorgeous pallette derived from using carefully foraged plants and mushrooms.
-I also offer a second, more luxurious line of yarn, purchased from Canada’s finest wool house.
-Wool Maiden’s Luxury Fibre and Yarn is carefully hand-painted or kettle dyed with gentle commercial dyes.
+Today, I have two different lines of yarn available in my shop, Woolfolk and Luxewool.
+Woolfolk is an offering of our own homegrown, lovingly raised Farm Fresh Fibre from our flock of Merinos, Shetlands, Gotlands, and Romneys.
+Only the best fleeces are selected to create a beautifully diverse collection of yarn in a variety of natural colours as well as a gorgeous pallette derived from carefully foraged plants and mushrooms.
+Luxewool is our line of cashmere, silk, and wool yarn and roving, sourced from a Canadian wool supplier and hand painted or kettle dyed using gentle conventional dyes.

 I feel incredibly grateful to be contributing to Canada’s Fibreshed and slow fashion movement.
 Being a yarn farmer takes a lot of juggling and requires a healthy dose of dedication, but to me, this is not work…it is a pleasure to be shepherding such a beautiful flock of gentle creatures.